GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/appendices/01_goa_download.rst

 .. note:: If you are using the manually selected data to run the tutorial,
-     please remember to put all the data in a directory called ``playdata``, and create a parallel directory of running the tutorial called ``playground``.
+     please remember to put all the data in a directory called ``playdata``, and create a parallel directory for running the tutorial called ``playground``.
 The tutorial makes assumption as to where everything is located.